August 2020 Introduction:

 Friday December 20, 2002

-I went to a disco at my old college yesterday, on their last night before they break up for the Christmas holiday, and I saw some friends I hadn’t seen for a while, which was cool.
+I went to a disco at my old college in Exeter yesterday, on their last night before they break up for the Christmas holiday, and I saw some friends I hadn’t seen for a while, which was cool.
 The disco was ok, although it wasn’t really my type of music (Blue, Westlife, Gareth Gates, Cheeky Girls, Las Ketchup, etc), but everyone still had fun.
 And they did play Queen (We Will Rock You), Shakin’ Stevens (Merry Christmas Everyone) and, of course, Slade (Merry Xmas Everybody).
 A Christmas disco without that last track is not a Christmas disco!
 So there was some decent music there.

 Afterwards I stayed overnight with my best mate.
 We didn’t do much today before I came home, as they were all getting ready to go home too, but it was nice to hang out with him again, along with a few other people who I hadn’t seen last night.